 We were surprised when Dr. Porras herself stepped out to do our cleanings.
 Rather than a hygienist doing the cleaning alone and then having the dentist do a quick check, the hygienist and the dentist worked as a team: the first holding our mouths open and using the vacuum (is that what it’s called?) to continually suck the moisture out of our mouths, and the dentist doing the actual cleaning.

 In a combination of her English and our attempts at Spanish, the dentist let us know immediately after finishing that our teeth were fine (no cavities or soft spots, yay!), and admonished us not to wait a year between cleanings next time: “Every six months!” she requested, sounding remarkably like every American dentist that I’ve ever met.

 All in all, the total time elapsed between arriving in Antigua with the plan to visit a dentist and getting our exams done was 48 hours.
 Our total time in the office?
 Less than one hour.

 Our sparkling clean teeth alone made the appointments worth it, but you sure can’t beat the efficiency or the price.
 Our cleanings came to approximately $23 USD each–money certainly well spent.

-For something as simple as a dental cleaning, we were comfortable relying on the first recommendation that we received, and it worked out perfectly fine, and we definitely wouldn’t hesitate to recommend Dr. Porras to anyone looking add a dental cleaning to their list of things to do in Antigua!
+For something as simple as a dental cleaning, we were comfortable relying on the first recommendation that we received, and it worked out perfectly fine, and we definitely wouldn’t hesitate to recommend Dr. Porras to anyone looking to add a dental cleaning to their to-do list in Antigua.